Subscribe to updates

 Middridge Neighbourhood Plan Adopted

-The council formally adopted the Middridge Neighbourhood Plan, which now forms part of the statutory development plan for the area.
-The plan, which was overwhelmingly approved by voters in a referendum on 31 July 2025 with 97.5% in favour, introduces policies for a protected rural setting for Middridge village, designates seven important local green spaces, and identifies two valued community assets: Middridge Village Hall and The Bay Horse Public House.4 The adoption was made under delegated authority due to meeting regulatory deadlines.
+The Middridge Neighbourhood Plan was formally adopted, becoming part of the statutory development plan for the area.
+The plan, which was overwhelmingly approved by voters in a referendum with 97.5% in favour, introduces new policy requirements including protected rural settings, designation of local green spaces, and identification of community assets like Middridge Village Hall and The Bay Horse Public House.
+The adoption was made under delegated authority due to meeting regulatory deadlines during council recess periods.

 Appointment of Charter Trustee

-Councillor Howard Brown was appointed as a Charter Trustee for the City of Durham, representing the Easington & Shotton division.
-This appointment follows the resignation of the previous councillor.
-The selection was based on the number of votes received in the May election, with Councillor Brown being the candidate with the second-highest number of votes.5
+Councillor Howard Brown was appointed as the Charter Trustee for the City of Durham, representing the Easington & Shotton division.
+This appointment fills a vacancy created by the resignation of a previous councillor and ensures continued representation on the Charter Trust based on election results.

 Audit Committee Annual Report Noted